 Monies held on your behalf will be held in trust in a client bank account that is segregated from the firm’s funds.
-The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of the Institute of Chartered Accountants in England and Wales (the Regulations).
+The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of the ICAEW (the Regulations).

 Client monies will normally be held in our general clients’ bank account.
 No interest shall be payable to you in respect of monies so held.
 However, such monies may be transferred to a designated account where it is considered appropriate, where required by the Regulations, or as a result of specific instructions to that effect being received.
 To avoid excessive administration, interest will be paid to you only where the amount earned on the balances in designated client accounts held on your behalf exceeds GBP 25.00 in any 12 month period.
 Subject to any tax legislation requirements, interest will be paid gross.

 We will return monies held on your behalf promptly as soon as there is no longer a reason to retain those funds.
-If any funds remain in our client account that are unclaimed and the client to which they relate has remained untraced for five years, then we may pay those monies to a registered charity.
+If any funds remain in our client bank account and that are unclaimed and the client to which they relate has remained untraced for 5 years, then we may pay those monies to a registered charity.

 You agree to provide us in a timely manner with all documents and information we may need to complete the Services and, unless stated otherwise, you confirm that the documents and information provided are correct and accurate.

 Insofar as permitted to do so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.